 The Change of the Price for the Services

-The Parties agreedagree that the price for the Services provided on a flat-rate basis and the Services beyond the flat-rate basis, as specified in Annex No. 3 of this Contract, may be increased unilaterally by Contractor's written notice delivered to the Contract Managers on behalf of the Client via e-mail and under the terms agreed in this Section 5.4.
+The Parties agreed that the price for the Services provided on a flat-rate basis and the Services beyond the flat-rate basis, as specified in Annex No. 3 of this Contract, may be increased unilaterally by Contractor's written notice delivered to the Contract Managers on behalf of the Client via e-mail and under the terms agreed in this Section 5.4.

-The Parties agreed that the price increase of the Services due to changes in the relevant price index may be made in the year following after expiration of period of three (3) years from the day when the Work was taken over by the Client based on the Takeover Protocol.
+The Parties agreed that the price increase of the Services due to changes in the relevant price index may be made for the first time after expiration of period of three (3) years from the day when the Work was taken over by the Client based on the Takeover Protocol.

-The Contractor is entitled to increase the price for the Services once a calendar year, applicable to the calendar year in which the price is to be increased.
-Such the notice under Section 5.4.1 of the Contract must be delivered to the Client no later than January 31 of the calendar year, and must contain new updated Annex No. 3 of the Contract with prices increased by price index corresponding to the Harmonized Index of Consumer Prices (HICP) published on the Eurostat website, under the row titled "Euro area – 20 countries" (hereinafter referred to as "HICP"): [prc_hicp_aind] HICP - annual data (average index and rate of change) Consumer prices compared with the previous year – annual HICP - inflation rate.
+The Contractor is entitled to increase the price for the Services every 12 months.
+The written notice under Section 5.4.1 of the Contract must contain a new updated Annex No. 3 of the Contract with prices increased by price index corresponding to the Harmonized Index of Consumer Prices (HICP) published on the Eurostat website: https://ec.europa.eu/eurostat/ under the row titled "Euro area – 20 countries" (hereinafter referred to as "HICP") compared with previous 12 months – HICP – monthly data (annual rate of change).

-If the Contractor meets the conditions for price adjustment of the Services set out in this Section 5.4, the price adjustment of the Services shall become effective for the Parties from January 1 of calendar year when a written notice was delivered, without a need to conclude an amendment to this Contract and new Annex No. 3 shall replace previous Annex No. 3 of this Contract.

-If the Contractor delivers to the Client a written notice under Section 5.4.1 above after January 31 of the relevant calendar year, the price adjustment of the Services in new Annex No. 3 shall become effective for the Parties from the first day of calendar month following the date of delivery of the such written notice, without a need to conclude an amendment to this Contract and new Annex No. 3 shall replace previous Annex No. 3 of this Contract.
+If the Contractor meets the conditions for price adjustment of the Services set out in this Section 5.4, the price adjustment of the Services shall become effective for the Parties from the first day of calendar month following the date of delivery of such written notice, without a need to conclude an amendment to this Contract and new Annex No. 3 shall replace previous Annex No. 3 of this Contract.
+In such case new prices set out in new Annex No. 3 shall be valid until the next change of Annex No. 3 in compliance with this Contract.

 In the event that the Statistical Office of the European Commission ceases to publish the relevant HICP price index, the Parties undertake to agree on an alternative method of price adjustment that will correspond as closely as possible to the principles of this Contract.